 How fossils are formed

 If a dead organism does not decay and is not destroyed by predators, it may be covered, all or partially, by sediments.
 The sediment continues accumulating and, under pressure, eventually may form rock.
 Shells may dissolve and leave a hole in their own form in the sediment – a mold.
 Dissolved minerals such as silica may move through the porous rock, fill in the hole and harden, taking on the shape of the organism.
-Or the dissolved minerals may fill in only the pores in the organism, leaving a detailed record.
+Or the dissolved minerals may fill in only the pores in the organism itself, leaving a detailed record.
 The result is a fossil, entombed within the sedimentary rock.

 Fossils may also be found where organisms are frozen (as in Siberia) or dessicated (as in deserts).
 They may be preserved in amber from pine resin or in tar if they fall into a petroleum swamp.
 They may leave only impressions, tracks or even footprints which are then preserved, for instance, by falling ash.

 From the number of species alive today and the “turnover” seen in fossils, an estimation of the number of species which have existed during Earth’s history gives numbers in the billions.
-But the fossil record only contains some hundreds of thousands, so the fraction of the number of past species in the fossil record is much, much less than 1%.10)Reznick (2010).
+But the fossil record only contains some hundreds of thousands, so the fraction of the number of past species in the fossil record is much, much less than 1%.11)Reznick (2010).
 Where have all the fossils gone?

 What can fossilize